-The Wall Street Journal recently released an article called “Some Chief Experience Officers Want To Make Their Jobs Disappear” where they interviewed people in the role of Chief Experience Officer and Chief Customer Officer from large corporations all over the country.
+The Wall Street Journal released an article called “Some Chief Experience Officers Want To Make Their Jobs Disappear.”
+WSJ interviewed people in the role of Chief Experience Officer and Chief Customer Officer from large corporations all over the country.
 Their conclusion?
 The role is likely not here to stay.
 In fact, it may quite possibly be on its way out!

-Before I continue, I must lay controversy aside and point out that the article in no way casts a negative light on the role of the Experience Officer.
-Journalist Katie Deighton interviewed a number of executives for their perspective, but the most common thread was that the role is mainly transitionary while companies adapt into a customer-centric operation.
+Before I continue, I must lay controversy aside.
+I want point out that the article in no way casts a negative light on the role of the Experience Officer.
+Journalist Katie Deighton interviewed a number of executives for their perspective.
+And the most common thread was that the role is mainly transitionary while companies adapt into a customer-centric operation.
 It argues that many CXOs and CCOs foresee potentially becoming obsolete as they execute their jobs properly.

 But this article, as expected, was met with plenty of controversy.
 MYcustomer.com’s Neil Davey seems to voice the disagreement of many practitioners in the Customer Experience community in his latest blog post.
 One statement reads, “It’s a laudable ambition, but cloud cuckoo land, and dare I say it, either a little bit arrogant, or a little bit naïve…”.